 Sorry, we've done no research on WW2, it's just too big a subject.
 But do visit the picture source web site - it has a fascinating collection of maps.
 And we enjoyed these photos of current WW2 evidence in London.
+Also for some signs of WW2 on buildings in London see Spitalfields Life.

 February 2015: Londonist did something we’ve been meaning to do for ages: they’ve brought together all the various heads of state and governments-in-exile that found a home in London during WW2.
 We’ve shamelessly taken that splendid research and linked it to the associated memorials that we’ve found.